OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaClock3.rst

     .. _ocamediaclock3_setoffset:

-    .. cpp:function:: OcaStatus SetOffset(OcaTimePTP Offset)
+    .. cpp:function:: OcaStatus SetOffset(OcaTime Offset)

         Sets the offset of this media clock's time from that of the associated **OcaTimeSource** object.
-The return value indicates whether the value was successfully set.
 Optional method, may not be supported in all implementations.

         This method has id ``3.6``.